yukikitayama/cpp/note/operator_overloading.md

 # Operator overloading

+- Use traditional operators such as +, - with user-defined types
+- Make code readnable and writable
+- Must be explicitly defined

 **Operator overloading** is a syntactic sugar (Programming language feature that makes code easier to read and write).
 It still runs functions or methods behind the scene.

 Majority of C++'s operators can be overloaded, but the following operators cannot be overload